Chalarangelo/30-seconds-of-php/README.md

 ## License

-This project is licensed under the CC0 1.0 License - see the [License File](LICENSE) for details
+This project is licensed under the MIT License - see the [License File](LICENSE) for details